rowangithub/DOrder/README.md

 				((reach (h2, u)) and (reach (h1, v))) or
 				((reach (h2, v)) and (reach (h1, u)))) /\ ...}

 We only show one predicate in the result for simplicity.
+The operator "-." represents logical negation (\neg).
 In the result type, V represents the value of the result heap.
 The given specification states that the parent-child relation (e.g. link (V, t, 1, 2, u, v) where u and v are quantified) between elements contained in the result heap preserves their parent-child relation